kbsriharsha/kbsriharsha.github.io/menu/about.md

 title: About
 ---
-"Data is a Living thing, it can talk, move and grow" -- Harsha A customer focussed and business centeric Data Scientist with specialities in Machine Learning, Deep Learning, Natural Language Processing and Big Data Analytics.
+"Data is a Living thing, it can talk, move and grow" -- Harsha

+<p>A customer focussed and business centeric Data Scientist with specialities in Machine Learning, Deep Learning, Natural Language Processing and Big Data Analytics. </p>